-- 1. Maslow's hierarchy of needs
+1. Maslow's hierarchy of needs

 - 1. Physiological

 - 2. Safety

 - 3. Belongingness

 - 4. Love

 - 5. Self-actualization

-Define "self-actualization" and give examples.
+(Show OT 7.2.
+Define "self-actualization" and give examples.)

 In an organization, one typically assumes that an individual's basic needs have been met (food, shelter, clothing).
 However, other needs may not have been met.
 Supervisors should be aware of employees' need for a safe and secure working environment.
 This is a critical issue for supervisors of radiological workers.

 It is not the organization's responsibility to fulfill higher level needs (belongingness, love, self-actualization).
 However, supervisors should understand how these needs translate into motivation.
 If employees feel like they are part of a work team, they will be more loyal, and perhaps be motivated to work harder.
-The need for self-actualization can often be encouraged by providing Show OT 7.3. employees with the authority to make decisions that are critical to their working Obj.
-2 Identify several ways to motivate environment. personnel.
-2. Job enrichment theory The job enrichment theory of motivation states that certain job dimensions will motivate employees to work more effectively.
-Job dimensions include the following: Skill variety Task identity Task significance
+The need for self-actualization can often be encouraged by providing employees with the authority to make decisions that are critical to their working environment.

+2. Job enrichment theory